A quick introduction

 Now, CPU NTR implements an interesting multi-processor architecture using two different ARM CPUs, this design was done before ARM Holdings officially released multi-processor solutions.
 So, their functioning may be considered a bit unorthodox taking into account the present technology available.

 While this is not the first parallel system analysed for this series, its design is very different from the rest.
 For instance, we are not talking about the ‘experimental’ master-slave configuration that the Saturn debuted or the ‘co-processor’ approach found on the PS1 or N64.
 The Nintendo DS includes two very independent computers that will perform exclusive operations, each one having a dedicated bus.
-This co-dependency will condition the overall performance of this console.
+This design methodology is called Asymmetric multiprocessing and the resulting CPUs’ co-dependency will condition the overall performance of this console.

 That being said, let’s take a look now at the two CPUs: